Who Will Take Care of You When You’re Old?

 Children Are Not a Guarantee for Care When You’re Old

-By the way, having children is in no way a guarantee they will take care of you when you’re old.
+By the way, having children is no guarantee they will take care of you when you’re old.

 Check out examples of some “amazing” children below:-

 And no, these children are not the exception.
-This happens quite often albeit not to these extremes.
+Children maltreating and abandoning their parents happens quite often, albeit not to these extremes.

 How Do I Fund My Retirement as a Childfree Person?